Port Sunlight Village Trust

 All of the village’s parks, gardens, monuments and memorials are cared for by PSVT, as well as the majority of public buildings and nearly a third of the houses.
 The entire village is a Designated Conservation Area and nearly every building is Grade II listed.

-PSVT also runs Port Sunlight Museum (including the Edwardian Worker’s Cottage and SoapWorks) which celebrates the unique heritage of the village – its development, architecture, people and landscapes – through special exhibitions, events, learning programmes, and volunteering opportunities, all underpinned by our historical collection and archive.
+PSVT also runs Port Sunlight Museum (including the Worker’s Cottage and SoapWorks) which celebrates the unique heritage of the village – its development, architecture, people and landscapes – through special exhibitions, events, learning programmes, and volunteering opportunities, all underpinned by our historical collection and archive.

 How we’re funded